eesmer/DocAndTools/BackupUnited/readme.md

 With the backup process, you copy the same files again and again and you guarantee that each copied file is kept.<br>
 With Sync, the source and destination fields are only synchronized.
 File storage is not the purpose of the sync operation.<br>

-## rsync notları
+## rsync notes
 https://rsync.samba.org/tech_report/ <br>
 https://rsync.samba.org/how-rsync-works.html

 <br>

-rsync, uzak ve yerel ortamlardan dosya kopyalama aracıdır.<br>
+rsync is a tool for copying files from remote and local environments.<br>
-Kopyalama işlemini 1 kez yaptıktan sonra güncelleme davranışı ile çalışabilir ve eşitlenmiş dizinler oluşturur.<br>
+After copying once, it can work with update behavior and creates synchronized directories.<br>
-rsync, client-server ve sender-receiver işlem ve rollerini çalıştırarak dosya eşitlemesi (sync) yapar.<br>
+rsync performs file sync (sync) by running client-server and sender-receiver operations and roles.<br>
 <br>
-**client:** Sync edilecek (eşitlenecek) dosya veya dizinleri temsil eder.<br>
+**client:** Represents files or directories to be synced.<br>
-**server:** remote shell veya network socket bağlantısını başlatan ve kopyalama süreci yönetimini yapan taraftır.<br>
+**server:** It is the party that initiates the remote shell or network socket connection and manages the copy process.<br>
-**sender:** Eşitleme-kopyalama işlemi için kaynak dosya veya dizinlere erişim yapan işlemdir.<br>
+**sender:** The process that accesses the source files or directories for the sync-copy operation.<br>
-**receiver:** Eşitlenecek dosyaları alan ve diske yazan işlemdir.<br>
+**receiver:** The process that receives the files to be synchronized and writes them to disk.<br>
-**remote shell:** Client ve Server arasında bağlantı sağlayan işlemdir.<br>
+**remote shell:** It is the process that provides connection between Client and Server.<br>
 <br>
 **Kopyalama süreci başladığında;**<br>
 İlk olarak dosya listesi çıkarılır.
 Bu dosya listesinde; ownership, file/directory mode, permission, size bilgileri de yer alır.<br>